Fried Cabbage With Bacon

 FAQ

-- Can I make this without bacon?
+- Can I make this fried cabbage ahead of time?

-- When should I add the vinegar?
+- Can I add other vegetables to the skillet?

 Serving Suggestions